coderfreeze/stock-portfolio-manager-app/README.md

 Contributions are welcome.
 Fork the repo and submit a pull request.

 ## In Development
-- **Login Features**: Currently working on implementing JSON web tokens so that users can login securely and each user can manage their own contacts independently.
-This ensures that many users can run or try out the application.
+- **Login Features**: Currently working on implementing JSON web tokens so that users can login securely and each user can manage their own stocks.
 - **Portfolio Features** : Allowing users to add and view their portfolios with functional requests.
 - **Portoflio Analysis**: Algorithms that analyze portfolios and advise users of appropriate changes.
 - **Plaid API**: Allowing users to link their actual portfolios for real-life use cases.